Head of the Lab

 Indeewari Liyanage

-Wound healing properties and potential hypoglycemic effects of major decoctions used to treat diabetic chronic wounds in Sri Lankan traditional medicine and Ayurveda medicine
+Wound-healing properties and potential hypoglycemic effects of major decoctions used to treat diabetic chronic wounds in Sri Lankan traditional medicine and Ayurvedic medicine

 Hashadi N. Gamage